TomislavZupanovic/Data-Reconstruction/README.md

 # Data Completion and Reconstruction using Deep Learning
-Using Generative Adversarial Network for sensor development based on data from various environments.
+Using Deep Learning methods based on CNNs and GANs for data completion and reconstruction.

 **TODO**